|Table of Contents |

 Nothing he says in this letter to his manager is accurate or honest.

-His complaint was passed to crew line manager Lana to investigate.
-Having initially replied in writing to the points he raised, I was then invited to a grievance investigation meeting.
-By this time Lana had met with Bart.
+His complaint was passed initially to crew line manager Lana to investigate.
+Having replied in writing to the points he raised, I was then invited to a grievance investigation meeting.
+By this time Lana had already met with Bart.

 Two months and ten days later I received the outcome of her investigation.
-Here’s the most relevant points;
+Here’s the most relevant points from her investigation;

 SEP questions relate to the mandatory safety questions each crew member must be asked individually during the pre-flight briefing.

 These are not the same as the Aircraft Familiarisation Points.
 The purpose of these is to familiarise the crew with the type of aircraft we’re about to fly on.
 Seven are listed, any three must be read out during every pre-flight briefing.
-They never change.
+These points never change.

 Having been asked by my manager to get the crew more vocally involved from the start, I decided to ask the familiarisation points as questions to the group as a whole.